go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 #### calldata

-* a called contract receive a freshly cleared instance of memory and has access to the call payload, provided in a separated area called the **calldata**.
+* a called contract receive a freshly cleared instance of memory and has access to the call payload, provided in a separate area called the **calldata**.
 * after it finishes execution, it can return data which will be stored at a location in the caller's memory preallocated by the caller.
 * opcodes include: `CALLDATASIZE` (get size of tx data), `CALLDATALOAD` (loads 32 byte of tx data onto the stack), `CALLDATACOPY` (copies the number of bytes of the tx data to memory).
 * there are also the inline assembly versions: `calldatasize`, `calldataload`, calldatacopy`.